UK Merger Control Update Webinar – Key takeaways

 The DMCCA represents the most significant overhaul of UK merger control rules in decades.
 The CMA now has three pathways to obtain jurisdiction over a transaction:

-• Hybrid Test: The new hybrid test allows the CMA to claim jurisdiction where one party has UK turnover over £350 million and a 33% UK share of supply, and the other party has a UK nexus - which can be as minimal as having UK customers, even without physical UK presence.
-This test was specifically designed to capture "killer acquisitions" where companies eliminate future competition by acquiring early-stage businesses.
+• Hybrid Test: This new test allows the CMA to claim jurisdiction where one party has UK turnover over £350 million and a 33% UK share of supply, and the other party has a UK nexus - which can be as minimal as having UK customers, even without physical UK presence.
+This test has been mainly designed to capture "killer acquisitions" where companies eliminate future competition by acquiring early-stage businesses.

-It is worth noting that a government policy paper published last month announced a consultation on legislative reform which hinted at the share of supply test being updated in the near future.
+It is worth noting that last month the UK government announced a consultation on legislative reform which hinted at the share of supply test being updated in the near future.
 We will be following this closely so keep an eye out for future updates on this point from our competition team.

 The 4Ps: A New Practical Framework

 • Predictability: Whilst the CMA has published new guidance clarifying how it plans to apply jurisdictional tests, the regime hasn't become significantly more predictable as the legal framework remains very broad.
-However, there is less appetite from the CMA for cases where jurisdiction is marginal.
+However, we expect the CMA to have less appetite for cases where jurisdiction is on the margins.

-• Proportionality: The CMA has announced a "wait and see" approach, focusing on deals affecting UK national markets and deprioritising those involving global or wider than national markets where other competition authorities are reviewing.
-The new draft remedies guidance signals greater openness to behavioural remedies and complex hybrid solutions.
+• Proportionality: The CMA has announced a "wait and see" approach, focusing on deals affecting UK local or national markets and deprioritising those involving exclusively global (or wider than national) markets where other competition authorities are reviewing.
+On a separate note, the new draft remedies guidance signals greater openness to behavioural remedies and complex hybrid solutions.

 • Process: The Mergers Charter commits the CMA to earlier and direct engagement with senior business leaders, making it critical that senior executives are well prepared for these